Home > All Recipes > Small Cakes > Small Vanilla Orange Gingerbread Cream Cake

 1 large egg yolk, room temperature, 2 tablespoons corn starch, 1/2 cup milk

-1 ½ tablespoons molasses, unsulphured, 2 tablespoons dark brown sugar, 1 tablespoon water, 1/2 cup heavy cream, 1/2 cup milk
+1 ½ tablespoons molasses, unsulphured, 2 tablespoons dark brown sugar, 1 tablespoon water, 1/2 cup heavy whipping cream, 1/2 cup milk

 • Reduce the heat, then carefully and slowly drizzle about half of the warm mixture into the egg mixture – whisking constantly.
 This tempers the egg so it doesn't scramble when heated.